There are more reliable facts about this event than most people would suppose, and the clarity of the conclusion may shock you.

 5 min read

 If you do not believe that miracles are possible, then I suggest you read Proofs of God's Existence and Supernatural Events, where you will find links to more thorough articles and videos for further investigation.
-If you understand that miracles are possible, then read on.
+If you understand that miracles are possible, then consider this: we are clearly like God in some ways that no other creature is.
+We are special.
+It should then come as no surprise that God, who sustains everything, cares for us and has an ultimate plan for us.
+This is the culmination of that plan.

 If you believe the Old Testament (see Evidence for the Old Testament), you could easily see by reading its many prophecies that Jesus is the predicted Son of God, God with us.
 However, even if you don't, the prophecies being so clearly and uniquely fulfilled by Jesus could change your mind.
 Let us look at a powerful example.